 DuQuoin, Ill. – The ARCA Menards Series drivers tackled their second and final dirt race of the 2025 season at the DuQuoin State Fairgrounds on Sunday (Aug.
-31) evening, with Brenden Queen victorious.
-Queen took the lead from Lavar Scott late in the going, after an incident involving Brent Crews took him out of the running after leading most of the early stages of the race.
-Queen held off Scott, Lawless Alan and Kelly Kovski over the course of the final handful of laps to win his sixth race of the season.
+31), with Brenden Queen victorious.
+Queen took the lead from Lavar Scott late in the race, after an incident involving Brent Crews took him out of contention after leading the most laps.
+Queen held off Scott, Lawless Alan and Kelly Kovski over the final handful of laps to win his sixth race of the season.

 As the season winds down, Queen has spent most of it atop the Frontstretch ARCA Power Rankings, but how did his fellow competitors fare in the series’ second and final dirt track race of the season?